individkid/sidegeo/README.md

   * --mirror is like window except tetrahedron is fixed
   * --matrix takes transformation of display, ignored if not first file
   * --project takes slope and cutoff, ignored if not first file
-  * --configure warp, refine, color, filter, delay, matrix, arrow, display
+  * --configure warp, refine, tweak, color, filter, delay
   * --inject specifies user action to inject, ignored if not at eof
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include